eecs280staff/tutorials/docs/setup_vscode_macos.md

 <img src="images/vscode_macos_003.png" width="768px" />

+Go ahead and close the VS Code window for now.
+We'll open it back up in a moment.

 ## Create a project
 To create a VS Code project, create a folder (directory).
 There are many ways to create folders: Finder, VS Code interface, VS Code integrated terminal, and the system terminal.
 We'll use the system terminal and call our example project `p1-stats`.